thibautvas/eclectically/content/posts/meta/index.md

 I am a man of many interests,
 and making the thoughts and contents that I share here more streamlined and coherent is not reason enough to renounce any of them.
 That is just not me.
-Honnesty is important to me, and I could not go on telling you about our intimate communication a few paragraphs above, and then conceal some major aspects of my personality.
+Honesty is important to me, and I could not go on telling you about our intimate communication a few paragraphs above, and then conceal some major aspects of my personality.
 This blog will be a reflection of who I am, and everything ought to be more authentic that way.
 Though you are perfectly free to be only interested in some aspects of who I am, then tags are your friends.